jr0senblum/jwalk/README.md

 [![Build Status](https://travis-ci.org/jr0senblum/jwalk.svg)](https://travis-ci.org/jr0senblum/jwalk)
 [![hex.pm version](https://img.shields.io/hexpm/v/jwalk.svg)](https://hex.pm/packages/jwalk)

-This work is a partial re-wrte of [ej](https://github.com/seth/ej) but focuses on Map and Proplist representations of JSON - the type returned by [jsone](https://github.com/sile/jsone), for example.
-Anything that is good about this is due to him, anything bad is completely my fault.
+This work is somewhat of a re-wrte of [ej](https://github.com/seth/ej) but focuses on Map and Proplist representations of JSON - the type returned by [jsone](https://github.com/sile/jsone), for example.
+Anything that is good about this is due to the contributors and maintiners of ej, anything bad is completely my fault.
 ###Dependencies
 Erlang 17.0 +